fbpx

 Planners for all grade levels of Wild Math have been released.
 Planners are now included with each Wild Math Curriculum.
 New customers do not need to purchase a planner separately.

 We are also working on upgrading each grade level of Wild Math® with a brand new layout, updating links, fixing typos, etc. The new layout has a fresh look and makes Wild Math® easier to use!
-Only Kindergarten has been updated (April 2021).
+Only Kindergarten and First grade have been updated (April 2021 and Summer 2022).

 Weekly plans are now included in all grade levels and the plans are available at a discount to past customers.
 Lessons in Wild Math® do require a little planning/prereading and some gathering of materials.
 I suggest involving your children in the gathering of materials as this is part of the learning.